galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 >
 > > <solution-title></solution-title>
 > > 1.
 By fostering a reflective approach to learning and encouraging critical analysis.
 > > 2.
-To empower individuals to question and transform social structures.
+It fails to acknowledge cultural biases.
 > > 3.
-It fails to acknowledge cultural biases.
-> > 4.
 By fostering independent thought.
 > {: .solution}
 {: .question}